-Beginning 2018-2019, the Department of Social Work will also offer a Master of Social Work (MSW) degree.
-The MSW program accepts tradition and advanced standing students who want to advance their careers in social work in one of our concentration areas of: addictions with a mental health focus, military, or physical disabilities.
-Traditional students will be expected to complete 58 graduate credits and advanced standing students are expected to complete 32 graduate credits, including field experience (not including prerequisites).
-MSW courses are held during daytime, evenings, on-line and during summers to accommodate the needs of working professionals.
+In 2018-2019, the Department of Social Work also began offering a Master of Social Work (MSW) degree.
+The MSW program accepts traditional and advanced generalist standing students who want to advance their careers in social work in one of our concentration areas of: addictions with a mental health focus, military, or physical disabilities.
+Traditional students will be expected to complete 58 graduate credits and advanced generalist standing students are expected to complete 32 graduate credits, including field experience (not including prerequisites).
+MSW courses are held during daytime, evenings, online and during summers to accommodate the needs of working professionals.

 Faculty in the department bring to the classroom considerable experience in social work practice, teaching, and research.

 Students connect classroom theory with practical application through a required field placement practicum.
 This one or two-semester hands-on experience places students in community agencies where they are supervised by practicing social workers.
 Students learn to work with actual clients and fellow professionals, helping them make a smooth transition from college to professional employment.

 By history we have one of the largest and most active student organizations on campus, the Social Work Student Organization (SWSO) which is run by students with full faculty support.
 Some school years the group is smaller and the students really get a chance to focus on areas of interest and need.
 Students participate in social and educational events and community projects while developing organizational skills.
 SWSO has been a mainstay on UWW campus for over 42 years.
 SWSO earned the designation Organization of Excellence in 2017-2018.